 The one caveat is that the owner of the vessel must be clearly identifiable.
 For non-Maltese owners, the authorities require certified copies of official identification documents.
 Non-Maltese owners are required to appoint, in writing, a Maltese resident whose job is to liase with any relevant authorities.

 In fact, there are few limitations once ownership is established.
-For example:
+For instance:

 The Maltese maritime flag2 is the largest European flag for both ship and yacht ownership3.
-This popularity has been built through a long standing reputation for quality and efficiency and a number of fiscal benefits which will be explained below.
+This popularity has been built through a long standing reputation for quality, efficiency as well as and a number of fiscal benefits which will be explained below.

 The main features can be described as: